Amy Coney Barrett update: What’s next for the Senate confirmation vote?

 Coney Barrett’s hearings before the Senate Judiciary Committee took place last week, where she declined to indicate how she would rule on cases involving Roe v.
 Wade and the Affordable Care Act, and sidestepped questions on climate change.
 As expected, this Thursday the committee advanced Coney Barrett’s nomination to the Senate, with all 12 committee Republicans voting in her favor.

-All 10 committee Democrats boycotted the voting session, in a move that captures the fraught politics surrounding the nomination.
+All 10 committee Democrats boycotted the voting session, in a move that captures the fraught politics surrounding the issue.
 In a statement this Wednesday, Democratic Senator Chuck Schumer said, “Republicans have moved at breakneck speed to jam through this nominee, ignoring her troubling record and unprecedented evasions, and breaking longstanding committee rules to set tomorrow’s vote.
 We will not grant this process any further legitimacy by participating in a committee markup of this nomination just 12 days before the culmination of an election that is already underway.”

 What’s next?